 The impact of COVID-19 on Fearrington Cares activities

 Fully vaccinated individuals are welcome in the Fearrington Cares Center for services when we’re open and for scheduled groups and meetings.
+Masks are now optional.

-Everyone entering the Center must wear a mask, regardless of vaccination status.
 You must also bring proof of vaccination to enter the building for any reason, including to attend classes and programs.
 Hand sanitizing stations are located throughout the Center.

 The walk-in nursing clinic is open only to fully vaccinated persons.
 If you’re not fully vaccinated, you must call us at 919-542-6877 for an appointment to visit the clinic.